-NXP IoT rapid prototyping kits provide an accelerated IoT design, sensor to cloud security, and comprehensive enablement to quickly prototype an idea.
+NXP IoT rapid prototyping kits provide an accelerated IoT design, sensor to cloud security, and comprehensive enablement to prototype an idea quickly.

 The kit combines optimized hardware design including connectivity, processing, and security with software that comprises drivers, middleware, and GUI enabled programming.
 It can accelerate three phases of proof of concept development:

 - Non-programmers can modify device parameters by using the GUI based programming on the web IDE